 Tiffany: Same with the term 'homeplace.'
 I started saying that, [then] I started seeing people saying that. [...]

-The reason I say that is because, again, that idea like homeland-land and water-nobody talks about the water very much.
-Like, as saltwater people that's our identity, as freshwater people that's our identity, but we always talk about land.
+The reason I say that is because, again, that idea like homeland-land and water-nobody talks about the identity, as freshwater people that's our identity, but we always talk about land.
 But you can't separate them, so it's just like 'ah, I'll just stick to homeland.'
 But we can say 'homeplace' because that's a literal translation of ÁLENENEØ, which is territory.